tutnyal/comfyui-deploy/builder/modal-builder/README.md

 # Modal Builder

-This is a standalone docker fast api app that will takes in require snapshot of the machine and build it as a new modal apps and returns back the deployment url.
+This is a standalone docker fast api app that will take in require snapshot of the machine and build it as a new modal apps and returns back the deployment url.

 ## Environment variable, get it from you [modal accounts](https://modal.com/bennykok/settings/tokens)